Becky O. Peleowo

 “She’s separated from my Dad.
 She left without us. “ Dara said pathetically.
 What a mother, I thought!

 Now the court ruled the case in favour of Dara’s dad.
 They also placed a restraining order that prevented her from seeing her children.
 Dara’s father saw to it that the children stayed far from their mother.
-I thought about Dara’s story and confirmed it with his brother.
-Their mother started calling me so she could get in touch with her children.
+Dara’s story was a little upsetting because I had had a share of my own marital issues.

 Again, pity for the kids brought me close to them and I showered every little thing I had to make sure that their stay in the school was comfortable.
-When Dara told me their dad already had a live in fiancée, I knew there was fire on the moutain.
+When Dara told me their dad already had a live-in fiancée, I knew there was fire on the moutain.

-Dara was the one who felt the weight of the divorce most since he was just a kid when the incident happened so he desired motherly attention which his Father’s girlfriend was probably not giving.
-Allowing the kids to talk to their mother was a risky move for me and soon the father found out that she was communicating with the kids and I got a warning from the school management not to interfere.
+Allowing the kids to talk to their mother was a risky move for me and soon the father probably from a slip of tongue when the boys were at home and I got a warning from the school management not to interfere.
 Dara’s father also warned his kids to avoid reaching out to their mother and communicating with me.

 I felt so bad for the boys but I had to withdraw.
 I explained to the mother when she called next and she sounded like she wanted to cry.
-I was lost between the two parties but my confusion did not last long as Dara’s Father soon changed his kids ‘ school again.
+I was lost between the two parties but my confusion did not last long as Dara’s Father soon changed his kids’ school again.